 The deteriorated pavement shall be removed to the width and length indicated by the RCE, with the face of the cut being straight and vertical.
-The pavement shall be removed to a depth as directed by the RCE.
+The pavement shall be removed to a depth of six (6) inches as directed by the RCE.
 In the event unstable material is encountered at this point, then such additional material shall be removed as directed by the RCE.